Harkool/MAPLE/README.md

 - `Data/Benchmark/MTL/`: benchmark CSV files for the 14 functional labels.
 - `Data/Independence/AMP/`: AMP and non-AMP independence CSV files.
 - `Data/Independence/MTL/`: independence CSV files for the 14 functional labels.
-- `Data/demo.csv`: small input example for quick prediction tests.
+- `examples/example_input.csv`: minimal sequence-only input for quick inference and Streamlit tests.
 - `Data/motif_reference.csv`: bundled motif reference table.
 The current Streamlit loader looks for `motif_reference.csv` at the repository root, so copy or symlink this file there if motif-level interpretation is needed.

-The CSV files use `sequence,label` columns.
+Training and evaluation CSV files under `Data/Benchmark/` and `Data/Independence/` use `sequence,label` columns.
+The demonstration file `examples/example_input.csv` uses `sequence_id,sequence,source_database,note` and intentionally contains no task labels.
 PKL feature files are intentionally generated locally because they depend on the selected ESM model, max sequence length, knowledge encoder, and device/runtime environment.